WenkeHuang/Awesome-MLLM-Tuning/README.md

 <h2 id="contact"> 👋 Contact </h2>

 This repository is currently maintained by [Wenke Huang](https://wenkehuang.github.io/) 👨‍💻.
 If you have any questions, concerns, or suggestions regarding the contents of this repository or the resources shared here, feel free to reach out!
 I'm more than happy to assist you with any inquiries or help you navigate through the materials.
-Please don't hesitate to send an email to me at [wenkehuang@whu.edu.cn](mailto:wenkehuang@whu.edu.cn) 📧.
+Please don't hesitate to send an email to me at [wenkehuang@whu.edu.cn](mailto:wenkehuang@whu.edu.cn) 📧 or <a href="assert/wechat.jpg">Wechat</a> 🤗.

 <h2 id="citation"> 🥳 Citation </h2>